mathesar-foundation/mathesar-wiki/design/specs/table-creation-controls.md

 The way users add a new table remains unchanged.
 A new table is added by clicking on the add table button next to the tables list header.

 ## User starts the add table process and decided on the table creation method
-After the User starts the add table process, a new tab is displayed containing controls for selecting the table creation method.
+After the user starts the add table process, a new tab is displayed containing controls for selecting the table creation method.
 In the table toolbar area, a field exists to enter the table name.
-If left unchanged, it will default to a placeholder name, and it won't prevent the User from taking the following steps.
+If left unchanged, it will default to a placeholder name, and it won't prevent the user from taking the following steps.

 ### Table status
 The system won't save the table until the empty table is created or the file import succeeds.
 While unsaved, the table tab and other navigational items representing the table should indicate the unsaved state.